Bobby Labonte: 1990

 By 1990, Labonte had finally earned enough money to race in the Busch Series on a full-time basis.
 He founded his own team and drove the No. 44 Oldsmobile.
 He was successful, winning two poles (both at Bristol Motor Speedway), scoring six top-fives, and seventeen top-tens.
 He ended up finishing fourth in the standings and was also voted the Busch Series' "Most Popular Driver."

 1991

-In the next season, he continued his second-division success by winning the NASCAR Busch Series championship with two wins, ten top-fives, and 21 top-tens.
+In the next season, Labonte continued his second-division success by winning the NASCAR Busch Series championship with two wins, ten top-fives, and 21 top-tens.
 He also won his first Busch Series race, at Bristol, then won again at O'Reilly Raceway Park in August.

-In addition to his Busch Series schedule, he made two Winston Cup starts in a Bobby Labonte Racing car at Dover International Speedway and Michigan International Speedway, finishing 34th and 38th, respectively.
+In addition to his Busch Series schedule, Labonte made two Winston Cup starts in a Bobby Labonte Racing car at Dover and Michigan International Speedway, finishing 34th and 38th, respectively.
 He won his first Busch Series title.